infoani/My-Projects/CS_Presentation.md

 ## Public buckets do have a lot of security drawbacks, so we'd like to replace them with PARs.

-### To enable this migration we would need support for
+### To enable this migration we would need reduce the feature parity between them and make PAR a lot like Public Buckets
 1. Reading any object in the bucket
 2. And Listing objects in the bucket.
 So if we perform a GET operation on a PAR without providing an object name it should not fail, it should list the objects in the bucket instead.